-Fort Wayne Community Schools, located in Fort Wayne, Indiana, is the largest school district in Indiana.
-88.1% of our students graduate.
+Fort Wayne Community Schools, located in Fort Wayne, Indiana, is one of the largest school district's in Indiana.
+87.7% of our students graduate.

-- Our School and Department Index is your complete source of detailed information about each school, including buses that are late, and schools that have a special status.
+- Our School/Department Index is your complete source of detailed information about each school, including buses that are late, and schools that have a special status.
 Detail information about our schools and school choice is also included in the School Catalog

 - The Student-Parent Handbook Spanish Burmese , booklet provides information and resources parents need to support their children's education.

 - FWCS' Code of Conduct Spanish Burmese outlines the District's commitment to reinforcing positive student behavior and teaching students to be productive, responsible citizens while maintaining a safe environment in which all students can learn.

 City of Fort Wayne